Located: Southern of Laos (Southern Provinces)

 Nature abounds in Attapeu Province.
 There is an extensive river network which includes the Xekong, Xe Kaman and Xe Xou Rivers.
 One can travel the Xekong River along the border of Cambodia and then up in the Xe Pian River with access to Xe Pian National Protected Area (NPA).
 There are three waterfalls along the Xe Pian River.
 Tad Saepha, Tad Samongphak and Tad Saeponglaican, which can be reached by foot or by boat with a local guide.
 Tad Phapong, a waterfall on the Xe Xou River is accessible by trekking or boating and is noted for its many colorful rocks that line the riverside.
-Dong Amphanh NPA, located in the province's north-east quadrant covers 1.975 km2 and has elevations ranging from 120m to 2.052m.
+Dong Amphanh NPA, located in the province's north-east quadrant covers 1,975 km2 and has elevations ranging from 120 - 2,052 meters.
 The area is inhabited by a variety of rare and endangered species, including the buff-cheeked gibbon, Asiatic golden cat, clouded leopard, tiger, elephants and Trong Song muntjac.
 Some of Attapeu's 280 bird species include the Siamese fireback, crested argus, the woolly-necked stork and rufous-winged buzzard.
 A remote and little known crater-lake called Nong Fa is the largest crater-lake in the country and has beautiful clear waters surrounded by pine forests.
 Exploration of these remote and beautiful area is possible with local guides.

 The ancient art of traditional pottery is still practiced in Attapeu, including the production of large vessels used to hold rice wine called lao hai, Also unique are the crafts of the Taliang people which include weavings, bamboo baskets, bows and arrows, pipes and jewelry.